 Not What it “Seams”

 Seamless countertops that are one continuous surface, such as those found with granite, avoid staining and seepage from food.
 Granite slabs used to be seamed on the horizontal edge to create a beveled or bullnose finish, but designers now prefer the solid slab of either a 3/4-inch or a 1 1/4-inch thickness.
-Ceramic tile is laid with grout between the tiles, picking up food deposits and discoloring over time and use.
-Epoxy grout lasts longer and is easier to clean than cement grout.
+However, solid slabs can get pricey depending on how large they are.

-If your kitchen is older and hasn't been upgraded, you can use ceramic tile to freshen the counters and make your kitchen appealing, knowing a buyer will look at the kitchen as one needing total replacement.
+If your kitchen is older and hasn't been upgraded, you can use ceramic tile to freshen the counters and make your kitchen appealing, knowing a buyer will look at your current kitchen as one needing total replacement.
+This is a more cost-effective way to give your kitchen an updated look.
 Kitchen and bathroom upgrades, especially those made with granite, add the most value.